Celebrate the rockstars of Halloween and learn about the wonderful world of bats!

-Bat Week, October 24-31, brings to light a global celebration of these significant creatures and why they are so crucial to a healthy ecosystem.
+Bat Week, which runs from October 24-31, is a global celebration of the spooky creatures that are crucial to our ecosystems.
 Let’s dive into the mysteries of these nocturnal wonders!

 Bat Cribs

 Bats are the only mammals that can truly fly.
-They are aerodynamic mammals and are known as insect eaters.
-March through September is their time to shine as they savor moths, beetles, gnats, pesky mosquitos, and crickets.
+They are aerodynamic multitaskers that like to eat on the go!
+From March through September, bats chow down on moths, beetles, gnats, pesky mosquitos, and crickets.
 Imagine having a late-night snack that is 50% of your body weight!

 Mother Nature’s Helpers